-Horse Sale & Purchase Agreement Solicitors
+Horse Sale or Purchase Agreements

 A horse sale and purchase agreement is a vital contract to have in place if you are looking to sell or buy a horse.
-Without one, if the horse you buy;
+Without one, if the horse you buy:

 - Is no longer fit for purpose or